marick/structural-typing/README.md

 => nil
 ```

-It's not as good a description of the real problem as you'd hope for, but it's something.
+It's not as good a description of the real problem as you'd hope for,
+but it's something.
+This output can be explained when you realize that
+"ALL" of `{:x 1, :y 2}` is equal to `[[:x 1] [:y 2]]` (as is the case
+whenever you map over a hashmap).

 Other flat-out wrong candidates return better errors: